-- ■ Governmental Funds (Concluded) - Major Funds (Concluded) - ► Court Fund-The court fund was established to account for court-related revenues and expenditures and are required to be reported separately from the Clerk's general fund activities. - ▶ Public Records Modernization Trust Fund-This fund accounts for proceeds of specific revenues that are legally restricted for expenditures of the public records program, and additional clerk court related operational needs and program enhancements. - ► Child Support Fund-This fund accounts for proceeds of specific revenues that are restricted for expenditures of the child support program.
+- Governmental Funds (Concluded) - Major Funds (Concluded) - ► Court Fund-The court fund was established to account for court-related revenues and expenditures and are required to be reported separately from the Clerk's general fund activities. - Public Records Modernization Trust Fund-This fund accounts for proceeds of specific revenues that are legally restricted for expenditures of the public records program. - ► Child Support Fund-This fund accounts for proceeds of specific revenues that are restricted for expenditures of the child support program. - Nonmajor Governmental Funds - ► Teen Court Fund-This fund accounts for proceeds of specific revenues that are committed for expenditures of the teen court program. - ► Jury Services Fund-This fund accounts for proceeds of specific revenues that are restricted for expenditures related to jury services.

-• Nonmajor Governmental Fund

-- ► Teen Court Fund-This fund accounts for proceeds of specific revenues that are committed for expenditures of the teen court program. - ▶ Jury Services Fund-This fund accounts for proceeds of specific revenues that are committed for expenditures of jury services.

-■ Fiduciary Funds
+Fiduciary Funds

-Agency Funds-The agency funds are used to account for assets held by the Clerk as an agent for individuals, private organizations, and other governments.
+• Agency Funds-The agency funds are used to account for assets held by the Clerk as an agent for individuals, private organizations, and other governments.
 Agency funds are custodial in nature and do not involve measurement of changes in financial position.